jamesmh/easy-objects/README.md

 var easy = new $easy();
 ```

-You can pass a pre-existing object into the constructor.
+You can pass a pre-existing object into the constructor so that you can add properties etc. using this library.

 ```
 var easy = new $easy(somePreExistingObject);